{\mu}Split: efficient image decomposition for microscopy data: Experiments and Results

-\miniparagraph{Experiments on Synthetic Data} In Table~\ref{tab:synthetic_results} we show the results obtained on the \SinosoidalCritters dataset.
-We used both input image sizes, $128\times 128$ and $256\times 256$, and two values for $N_{join}$, namely $0$ and $25$ pixels, respectively.
+\miniparagraph{Experiments on Synthetic Data} In Table~\ref{tab:critters} we show the results obtained on the \SinosoidalCritters dataset.
+We used two input image sizes, $128\times 128$ and $256\times 256$, and two values for $N_{join}$, namely $0$ and $25$ pixels.
 On average, \muSplit outperforms the vanilla \HVAE by $18$ PSNR.
 Also note that the larger input size, constituting a harder problem to solve, is resulting in a drop of performance for the vanilla \HVAE.
 Using \muSplit, instead, the performance increases.
+To recognise which critter is depicted and assign it to a channel, the network has to see both wave forms.
+The vanilla \HVAE is able to do splitting on $128\times 128$, but it has artefacts (red circle in Figure~\ref{fig:critters}(b)).
+For the $256\times 256$ pixel images, it completely fails because it is unable distinguish between the critters since it cannot simultaneously process a sufficiently large part of the image.
+In contrast, by using LC we are able to successfully split both images.